The Jacobiator of nonholonomic systems and the geometry of reduced nonholonomic brackets

 for $f, g, h \in C^\infty(P)$.

 A bivector field $\pi$ on $P$ induces a bracket $[\cdot, \cdot ]_\pi$ on sections of $T^*P$ defined by The bracket $[\cdot, \cdot ]_\pi$ is $\R$-bilinear, skew-symmetric and satisfies the Leibniz identity.
-In general, $\pi^\sharp$ is not necessarily bracket preserving; instead (see e.g. \cite[Section~2.2]{BCrainic}),
+In general, $\pi^\sharp$ is not necessarily bracket preserving; instead (see e.g. \cite{GelfandDorfman79, GelfandDorfman80} and \cite[Sec.~2.2]{BCrainic} for a proof),

 If the bivector field $\pi$ is Poisson, i.e., $[\pi, \pi]=0$, then there is Lie algebroid structure induced on $T^*P$ with bracket $[ \cdot, \cdot]_\pi$ and anchor map $\pi^\sharp: T^*P \to TP$, see e.g. \cite{DufourZung}.